kevinbeaty/nextgen/README.md

 Generates an array from `iterable(nextGen, iter)`

 ##### dispatch(gen)
 Creates a generator transducer by dispatching to a generator function.
 The result will be a function that can be called to provide initial arguments to the generator.
-The last argument to the generator function will be an initialized next generator to send possibly transformed arguments.
+The last argument to the generator function will be a next generator to send possibly transformed arguments.
 This generator will be provided by the library.
-Initial arguments provided by calling `dispatched` function.
+Initial arguments are provided by calling dispatched function.
 All generator transducers below are created with `dispatch`.
 See source and tests for examples usage.

 ##### compose()
 Simple function composition of arguments.
 Useful for composing (combining) transducers.